ivcore/dotfiles/README.md

+> _I dream of the day when all our configs will be under one directory_
 # Dotfiles
 When you configure a program (for example, vim) the changes you do and the new configuration have got to be stored somewhere, right?
 Well, in UNIX and UNIX-like Operative Systems (like Linux and macOS) those configurations you make are stored in certain files that (usually) are located in your home (`~`) directory*, and all of them, be either a file or a directory, start with a dot (`.`) hence the name, dotfiles.